 Kayaking and canoeing offer an opportunity for a unique and timeless experience.
-This is the way people traveled many years before motors or even sails were invented.
 Kootenay Lake offers many destinations from one hour to several days.
-Four and five day kayak trips can be planned and plotted out using maps of the area or you can take several daytrips, staying in any one of the variety of accommodations available.
+Four and five day kayak trips can be planned and plotted out using maps of the area or you can take several day trips, staying in any one of the variety of accommodations available.
 The area is full of wonderful sights, historical treasures and great places to explore.
 The water is so clear and all the destination spots are garbage free.
 A great place to come and de-stress.Imagine … you’re sitting comfortably in your kayak and all set to push off.
 You hear the rush of sand under you then silence.
 With a soft rocking motion of the kayak you drift away from the shore and leave the stress of day-to-day life behind.
 Ahh, peace and relaxation at last.

 Paddling close to shore you can see the lake bottom; Kootenay Lake’s clear water enables you to see into the far depths.
 Fish swim around under you and you might see an osprey or an eagle flying above you.
-If you’re lucky enough to go paddling in the early morning in spring you can see the Canadian Geese flying in formation only a dozen feet above your head.
-There is a peaceful silence in the air, a breeze on your face from the south.
 You paddle into the breeze and thoroughly enjoy the cleansing sensation nature gives you.
-You decide to paddle out into the deeper water and head straight south, way off in the distance you can make out the ferry, the sky is clear blue and the mountains still have a bit of snow on them.
+You decide to paddle out into the deeper water and way off in the distance you can make out the ferry, the sky is clear blue and the mountains still have a bit of snow on them.
 Fresh clean air, no phone, computer, TV, news flashes, or demands of everyday life.

 The ripples of the water are coming straight at you giving you the sensation that you’re moving very fast, steadily, and with grace.
-You paddle with your eyes closed and your senses feel as though they are getting a well needed work out.
-You then notice that the air has gone very still.
-You’re not quite sure but you feel uneasy.
-The sky is still blue; the picture in front of you hasn’t changed.
-You decide to turn around and head back to the beach.
-You turn around and it is as if you just changed channels.
-The sky in the far north is looking black.
-The air is feeling heavy and warm.
 It is time to go back, but the water is like glass, so beautiful, and quiet.
-The wind is starting, not the soft breeze like from the south, this one is different.
-You paddle steady and feel your muscles getting a work out.
+You paddle steadily and feel your muscles getting a work out.
 The waves are getting bigger but you are finding that the kayak bobs up and down like it is playing a game with the waves.
 The wind is in your face, blood pumping through you, and ahead the majestic view of mountains coming to a point on the horizon.
 The colours of the blue water match with the dark blue of the mountains and blue grey of the sky.

 You see the beach only few hundred metres away as you fight the wind, loving the up and down motion of the waves.
 Then unexpectedly you catch a wave and is pushes you gently up onto the beach and leaves you high and dry.
 Just as though you were meant to catch that wave.
 You hear a rushing sound above the sound of the waves on the beach and you realize you’ve just made it.